-Liz and Kate Pope, otherwise known as 'The Pope Twins' have a sibling relationship which is more like best friends.
+Liz and Kate Pope, otherwise known as 'The Pope Twins' describe their sibling relationship more like 'best friends'.
 Living only a stone's throw away from each other and working together five days a week, drawing and collaging over cups of tea!
-In light of their new collection of artworks, we wanted find out more about their unique creative process.
+In light of their new collection of artworks, we wanted to find out more about their unique creative process.

 Preview of artwork 'Brighton Band Stand' by Liz & Kate Pope

 How do you plan the artwork you’re going to create?

 With paintings, we plan the artwork by hunting out any photographs we may have taken from any trips in the past - or we research the area and then begin sketching.

 Can you take us through your artistic process?

 Rough sketch of Polperro artwork piece in progress.

 Do you ever or have you ever disagreed on any aspects of artwork?

 We are twin sisters, so the odd disagreement might happen on the odd occasion!! haha

 You create many different types of landscapes for your artwork such as.
 Coastal, abstract e.g. Hope or, cityscapes.
 What are your favourite type of scenes to construct?